 2.3.1.
 ABAQUS Simulations Flexible Wall Cylinder results

-Presented in Figure 4, are the results of a simulation for a flexible cylinder with a diameter of 42 mm and fibers with diameters of 1.8 and 2.4 mm.
-The graph describes the developing force, as compression is acting on the end of the fiber, as a function of its shortening.
-In order to examine whether hysteresis exists in the ideal state, force was repeatedly applied upon the fiber.
-The results are shown on the same graph.
-Here, the simulation assists us in understanding and knowing what forces are acting upon the cylinder wall and analyze the nature of the contact.
-This serves as the key tool for this subject since the cylinder is opaque.
-So, information can only be obtained through a simulation.
+Figure 4 present the results of a simulation for a flexible cylinder with a diameter of 42 mm and fibers with diameters of 1.8 and 2.4 mm.
+The graph describes the force that develops at the end of the fiber on which pressure is applied as a function of its shortening.
+In order to examine whether hysteresis exists in the ideal state, force was applied repeatedly on the fiber.
+The results of these repeated applications can also be seen in Figure 4.
+Here, the simulation helps identify and explain what forces are acting upon the cylinder wall, as well as analyze the nature of the contact.
+This process is critical, as, the cylinder is opaque, and information can therefore be obtained only through a simulation.
 The letters (a)-(h) refer to developing deformation stages in the cylinder and the fiber as can be seen in Figure 5.
-The maximum force on the flexible cylinder wall, as obtained in the simulation, is: 4.6 N for a fiber of 1.8 mm diameter and 6.5 N [for a 2.4 mm diameter fiber].
+The maximum force on the flexible cylinder wall, as obtained in the simulation, is: 4.6 N for a fiber of 1.8 mm diameter and 6.5 N for a 2.4 mm diameter fiber.